 How do MCP gateways support cost attribution across ML projects?

 Leading gateways provide usage tracking per team, project, and tool.
-MintMCP's real-time usage tracking monitors every AI tool interaction with cost analytics broken down by team and project.
-This visibility is critical for ML teams where compute costs can escalate quickly—especially when agents make frequent tool calls during training or experimentation phases.
+MintMCP's real-time usage tracking monitors AI tool interactions with cost analytics broken down by team and project.
+This visibility is critical for ML teams where compute costs can escalate quickly, especially when agents make frequent tool calls during training or experimentation phases.